J-Novel Club: History

 On November 20, 2018, J-Novel Club launched an online manga reader with five launch titles: A Very Fairy Apartment, Seirei Gensouki: Spirit Chronicles, Infinite Dendrogram, How a Realist Hero Rebuilt the Kingdom, and Ascendance of a Bookworm.

 On October 7, 2019, J-Novel Club launched a Kickstarter project for Invaders of the Rokujouma!? print edition and successfully funded it with more than $100,000 over its initial goal.

 On November 16, 2019, J-Novel Club announced the new J-Novel Heart imprint focusing on shojo titles.

 On April 2, 2021, the J-Novel Pulp imprint was announced with the titles John Sinclair: Demon Hunter, Jessica Bannister, and Perry Rhodan NEO.
 This imprint focuses on translating and publishing German-language pulp fiction into English.

 On April 28, 2021, Kadokawa Corporation announced they acquired the company.

 During their panel at Anime NYC 2022, J-Novel Club announced a new collaboration with Yen Press to publish their titles in print.
 The titles announced for a print release were Hell Mode light novel, The Misfit of Demon King Academy light novel, and the My Instant Death Ability Is So Overpowered, No One in This Other World Stands a Chance Against Me! light novel and manga adaptation.
 J-Novel Club also announced that it is partnering with RBMedia and Podium to produce audiobook versions of their titles.

+On October 15, 2023, J-Novel Club announced that it is launching a subsidiary called "J-Novel Club Nina" for the European market.
+It will, at first, launch in French and German languages.

+On March 6, 2024, J-Novel Club announced that it had signed a print distribution deal with Hachette Book Group and Diamond Book Distributors for North American and international releases respectively.

+On October 25, 2024, J-Novel Club announced that it would launch an imprint for boy's love titles called "J-Novel Knight".